develNerd/JC-PortfolioSite/README.md

 # Deploy to Github Pages

-Commit and Push contents of 'distribution' folder to github pages repo
+Commit and Push contents of 'build/distribution' folder to github pages repo

 More info about deployment gihub pages here